 ASK What is a petition?
 How does it bring about change?
 What was the process in 1893?
-Investigate the suffrage petition of 1893 (see Factsheet A).
+Investigate the suffrage petition of 1893 (see Factsheet A on page 15).

 ASK Is this how we would gather signatures for a petition today?